 - Bank and Gritnam.
 The majority of the works have been completed with a small section to be finished opposite Annesley House and outside of Allum View/White Cottage in autumn 2021.
 Works continue w/c 29 November 2021.

 - Blackfield, Bell Lane and Roughdown.
+Works scheduled 4-10 August 2022.
 The work in these areas is to stop unauthorised verge parking on the Forest, and vehicle overrun.
 At Blackfield, dragons teeth/ditch and bank will be installed at the entrance track to the cemetery to stop entry onto the forest.
 At Roughdown working with residents and FE estates team, resident parking is to be defined with dragons teeth to stop further erosion and compaction of tree roots.
 Along the track there are several areas now eroded by cars which will be closed off, and car drivers encouraged to park in one of the nearby car parks at Blackwell Common & Dark Water.
-The Higher Level Stewardship scheme (HLS) work is likely to take place in autumn/winter 2021.
 At Bell Lane, a barrier is to be installed opposite Roman Road House to stop unauthorised access by vehicles, and antisocial behaviour.
 Some measures will also be installed at the entrance to Bell Lane to protect the tree roots from further compaction and potential damage to the water meter by vehicles parking and driving over it.
 This work will be done in-house by Forestry England.

 - Boundway.
 Works to repair replacement parking damage starts w/c 29 November 2021.

 - Bramshaw.
 Some measures have been installed, with the remainder to be monitored over this winter.